ephes/django_async/article_sorted.md

 In our previous `python manage.py runserver` example the `time.sleep` calls are also blocking the threads they are running in.
-Since the development server is running each request in it's own thread (it's multithreaded) the latencies didn't add up but are blocking different threads concurrently.
+Since the development server is running each request in it's own thread, because it's a multithreaded server, the latencies didn't add up but are blocking different threads concurrently.
 Therefore the `httpx.get` calls only have to wait for about one second each.

 If the backend you are sending requests to doesn't support answering those requests concurrently, you still have to wait.
 We can resolve this by allowing